johnsosoka/ifpa-api-python/docs/getting-started/installation.md

 # Installation

-This guide covers how to install the IFPA SDK and verify your installation.
+This guide covers how to install the IFPA API package and verify your installation.

 ## Requirements